Fiveable

 Colored dissolved organic matter (CDOM)

-• Land use changes (deforestation, wetland drainage) can increase CDOM export to aquatic systems
+• Land use changes like deforestation, wetland drainage, and peatland disturbance can increase CDOM export to downstream lakes and rivers

 Climate change impacts on water clarity

-• Climate change can affect light availability through various mechanisms
+Climate change affects light availability through multiple pathways.

 Management strategies for improving transparency